omkarkalamkar/brow/docs/src/knowledge_base/deployment/deployment.rst

     #. **ReleaseResourcesInterface** :  This refers to the interface value of ReleaseResources schema.
 Currently defaults to "https://schema.skao.int/ska-low-tmc-releaseresources/3.0".
     #. **family** :  This refers to the family name of CentralNode TANGO device.
 Currently defaults to "central-node".
     #. **member** :  This refers to the member of CentralNode TANGO device.
 Currently defaults to "0".
+    #. **IsAutoRecoveryEnabled** :  This refers to the feature flag i.e used temporarily till all the nodes are tested with auto recovery functionality.
+Currently defaults to "false".

 Subarray Node
 ^^^^^^^^^^^^^^